Deep Valley

 Deep Valley is a 1947 American drama film directed by Jean Negulesco and starring Ida Lupino, Dane Clark and Wayne Morris.
 It was produced and released by Warner Bros.
+Pictures.
 A young woman lives unhappily with her embittered parents in an isolated rural home until an escaped convict changes her dreary existence.
 It was based on the novel of the same name by Dan Totheroh.

 Plot

 A young woman, Libby Saul, lives with her parents on an isolated farm not far from the California coast.
 Libby is used by her parents as a middle-man because they no longer speak to each other directly.
 She has developed a stammer over the years.
 One day when she is out wandering, she bumps into a group of convicts building a road along the coastline.
 She returns for several days, without her parents knowing, to watch them from a distance.
 She is particularly interested in Barry Burnette, a handsome young convict.

 Eventually the convicts work their way through the hill that stands between them and Libby's parents' farm.
 They approach the farm in search of fresh water.
 Mr. Saul, Libby's father, offers to sell them water from his well, but they turn him down.
 He decides to give them water for free instead.

 The foreman taunts Burnette to the point where he punches his boss.
 One of the young men working with the convicts, Jeff Barker, is an engineer, who is fresh out of the Army.
 Mr. Saul invites Barker to the farm for dinner one night.
 Mrs. Saul hopes he will take an interest in her daughter and ultimately want to marry her.
 Libby and Barker talk, but because Libby is very interested in Burnette, she asks the engineer what is going to happen to him.
 He replies that Burnette will be sent back to San Quentin for the attack on the foreman.

 Barker asks Libby to come dancing with him, but she is too shy to accept his invitation.
 Mr. Saul is disappointed in his daughter's reluctance, and after Barker leaves, he slaps Libby in the face.
 This is the last straw; Libby tells her parents that she will not live like that anymore, and she runs away from home that very night.